igalic/anicode/man/man1/anicode.md

 *search string* that matches those names.
 If there's [agrep(1)] installed, `anicode` will use that to provide fuzzy search.

+The last match will be copied into the clipboard.

 ## EXAMPLES

 ```fish